h43z/writeups/0922-intigriti.md

 as there is no way to add new ones.

 The list of interesting tags already present in the page is short.
-It's '<iframe>' and '<script>'.
+It's `<iframe>` and `<script>`.
 By the way, beforehand we forgot to test the obvious thing first.
 Changing the `src` attribute on the `script` tag.
-We maybe suspect now that it will be similar to the innerHTML situation and dynamically changing the content will only work if it's empty in the first place.
+We maybe suspect now that it will be similar to the `innerHTML` situation.
+Dynamically changing the content will only work if it's empty in the first place.
 But it's always better to check!

 ```